uvalib/aspace_auto_accessions/README.md

 The first and third sections of the identifier will be system-generated upon saving the record.
 The fourth section will be removed.

+# Increasing sequence numbers

+If you've imported existing records into the system, you may need to manually set the sequence numbers for your records so that the auto-generated IDs don't clash with existing ones.

+Suppose you have a department code called 'ycal'.
+You can insert a new sequence starting from 100 for 2015 with some SQL:

+     insert into sequence (sequence_name, value) values ('yale_accession_2015_ycal', 100);

+Or, if that sequence already exists, update it:

+     update sequence set value = 100 where sequence_name = 'yale_accession_2015_ycal';